DataDog/dd-sdk-ios/docs/rum_collection.md

 }
 ```

-**Note**: when using `.startUserAction(type:name:)` and `.stopUserAction(type:)`, the action `type` must be the same, so the SDK can match the action start with completion.
+**Note**: when using `.startUserAction(type:name:)` and `.stopUserAction(type:)`.
+This is necessary for the SDK to match a resource's start with its completion.

-For more details and available options, please refer to the code documentation comments.
+For more details and available options, refer to the code documentation comments.

 ### RUM Errors